reguevara/Workshop-5/README.md

 #### 1. Assign a shader within a script

 Open `MainScene.unity` in Unity.
 As usual, press 'Play' and take a look at the generated cube.
 It should be pretty striking as it'll be rendered pink!
+There are many
-In this case, it's because the cube's material does not have an assigned shader.
-There are other causes for a bright pink material, but in almost all cases, it's related to a shader issue.
-For example, another common cause is a shader not compiling.
+causes for a bright pink render, but in almost all cases, it's related to a shader issue.
+For example, a shader not compiling.
+In this particular case, it's because the cube's material does not have an assigned shader.

 Your first task is to
 modify `GenerateCube.cs` to assign `SolidColorShader.shader` to the cube’s